 Everything was going so well.
 Your fitness regimen was back on track and you were feeling great.
 Then bam!
 You somehow injured yourself.
 You’re eager to heal up, so what can you do to help speed up the process?

 If your injury doesn’t require immediate medical attention, then the tips below may help.
 Of course, if you are unsure, it’s better to see your doctor for confirmation.
+There’s an Old Airport Rd family clinic that provides consultation.

 Apply ice immediately.
 Start by applying ice for ten minutes, then take ten minutes off, and then ice again for ten minutes.